EXTENDED! CO residents can apply FOR FREE through December 1st. Apply now!

 Through initiatives like the Global Trends Reports with the U.S. National Intelligence Council, the Minerva Research Initiative with the Department of Defense, and the Diplometrics Project, the Center tackled issues ranging from political instability to geopolitical power dynamics.

-Its collaboration with the Institute for Security Studies (ISS) and the African Union Development Agency (AUDA-NEPAD) on the African Futures Project helped inform long-term strategic planning across the continent.
-The Center also worked with UNDP and UN Women on Sustainable Development Goals (SDGs) analysis, helping countries forecast progress toward SDG targets, and partnered with Action Against Hunger to model global burdens of Severe Acute Malnutrition (SAM) in children under five.
+Its collaboration with the Institute for Security Studies and the African Union Development Agency on the African Futures Project during this period helped inform long-term strategic planning across the African continent.
+The Center also worked with the United Nations Development Program (UNDP) and with UN Women on Sustainable Development Goals (SDGs) analysis, assisting member countries in forecasting progress toward SDG targets, and partnered with Action Against Hunger to model the global burdens of Severe Acute Malnutrition in children under five.

-In October 2023, recognizing our organizational growth and our expanding contribution to the University’s research efforts through various collaborations over the years, DU officially named us an Institute, a title granted to the University’s leading research organizations.
+In October 2023, recognizing our organizational growth and expanding contribution to the University of Denver’s research efforts, we were officially designated as an Institute, a title given to the University’s leading research organizations.

-The foundation of our work remains the IFs system—an open-source integrated assessment model enabling policymakers, researchers, and the public to engage in strategic thinking around global development challenges.
+Looking ahead, the foundation of our work remains the IFs system.
+This open-source, integrated assessment model enables policymakers, researchers, and the public to engage in strategic thinking about global development challenges.
 Mr. Pardee’s early investment made DU the institutional home of IFs.
-Now, with nearly $10 million in new contributions from Mr. Pardee’s estate since 2020, we are positioned to expand our portfolio of tools, datasets, and applications, with the opportunity to amplify policy relevance and real-world applications of our growing body of work.
-These gifts demand timely, deliberate, and strategic investment, reinforcing the importance of leveraging this 2025 strategic planning mandate to maximize their impact.
+Now, with nearly $10 million in new contributions from Mr. Pardee’s estate since 2020, we are well-positioned to expand our portfolio of tools, datasets, and applications, offering the opportunity to amplify the policy relevance and real-world applications of our growing body of work.
+These gifts require timely, deliberate, and strategic investment, underscoring the importance of leveraging the 2025 strategic planning mandate to maximize their impact.

-Through Mr. Pardee’s gifts, we also receive endowment support annually, alongside continued institutional support from the Korbel School.
+Through Mr. Pardee’s gifts, we also receive annual endowment support, in addition to continued institutional support from the Korbel School.
 With an operating budget that exceeds our research expenditures, these additional investments in our infrastructure and capacity enable us to operate as a standalone, mission-driven organization, not defined by a singular partnership or project, but rather by the entirety of our body of work.

-From this legacy and through enduring financial support, we continue to mature as an organization, steady in our pursuit of research excellence and operational discipline to support effective data-driven policy design and long-term thinking.
+From this legacy, and through enduring financial support, we continue to mature as an organization, steady in our pursuit of research excellence and operational discipline to support effective data-driven policy strategies and long-term thinking.
 We view this trajectory as both a validation of our model and a roadmap for continued growth, always with a focus on delivering strategic insights for a more prepared future.

 Copyright ©2025 University of Denver | All rights reserved | The University of Denver is an equal opportunity institution